sboesebeck/morphium/MorphiumDoku.md

     //connect to a replicaset
     //if you want to connect to a shared environment, you'd add the addresses of
     //the mongos-servers here
-    //you can also specify only one of those nodes, Morphium will figure out the others
+    //you can also specify only one of those nodes,
+    //Morphium (or better: mongodb driver) will figure out the others
     //connect
     Morphium morphium=new Morphium(cfg);